-The principal dentist carried out consultations, assessments and treatment in line with recognised general professional guidelines and General Dental Council (GDC) guidelines.
-The principal dentist described to us how they carried out their assessment.
+The clinical staff carried out consultations, assessments and treatment in line with recognised general professional guidelines and General Dental Council (GDC) guidelines.
+We spoke with both of the principal dentists.
+They described to us how they carried out their assessment.
 The assessment began with the patient completing a medical history questionnaire covering any health conditions, medicines being taken and any allergies suffered.
 We saw evidence that the medical history was updated at subsequent visits.
 This was followed by an examination covering the condition of a patient's teeth, gums and soft tissues and the signs of mouth cancer.
 Patients were made aware of the condition of their oral health and whether it had changed since the last appointment.